-Dr. Mannoni’s appointment as chair of the Department of Music, and later as dean of the College of the Arts, led to the tenure of only six directors of the Band Program in 60 years: William J. Moody, Alan Drake, Raymond G. Young, Joe Barry Mullins, Ike Nail and Thomas V. Fraschillo.
+Dr. Mannoni’s appointment as chair of the Department of Music, and later as dean of the College of the Arts, led to the tenure of only seven directors of the Band Program in 60 years: William J. Moody, Alan Drake, Raymond G. Young, Joe Barry Mullins, Ike Nail, Thomas V. Fraschillo and Catherine A. Rand.
 Therefore, the history and success of the School follows the same of the above individuals and their leadership.
 After the initial successes of the Marching Band, the concert ensembles began to develop to be what are known today as leaders in the profession nationwide.
 William J. Moody began with the Wind Ensemble’s first performance at the College Band Directors National Association Convention in Gainesville, Fla., in 1966.
 Subsequently, the Wind Ensemble performed for another of these conventions during the tenure of Joe Barry Mullins.
 The surge of national and international notoriety, however, came with Thomas V. Fraschillo’s leading the Wind Ensemble to three national performances for the College Band Directors National Association and two for the American Bandmasters Association.
 These performances have brought numbers of graduate students to the School of Music for study and continue to be lauded by the profession at large.

 Aside from the Wind Ensemble’s performances at national conventions, it has been widely acclaimed in Europe, namely in Italy for its performances during a 10-day tour in 2000 with the Italian Army Band based in Rome.
 It is notable that the Italian Army Band provided all logistics for the tour, therefore recognizing the credibility of the performance level of the ensemble and the students in the School of Music.